scrapoxy/scraping-workshop/README.md

 Please take a moment to complete this survey; your insights will greatly assist in enhancing future workshops:

 👉 [GO TO SURVEY](https://bit.ly/scwsv) 👈

-If you wish to keep your proxy service account, please reach out to me.
-I will ask them to not close the account within the next hour.

 ## Licence